 Who Is Liable for a Truck Accident?

-Proving fault in a car accident can be complex, especially if road construction or other complicating factors play a role.
-But in an accident with a commercial vehicle, the process of proving fault can be much more difficult and complicated.
+Proving fault in a car accident can be complex, but in an accident with a commercial vehicle, the process of proving fault can be much more difficult and complicated.
 Why?
-Because the liability for a truck accident can be spread out across multiple parties.
-In many accidents, not only can the truck driver be held at fault, but so can the company that employs him, the company that’s leasing the trailer he’s hauling, the company that loaded the trailer—even the company that owns the goods he’s hauling.
+Because liability can be spread out across multiple parties.
+In many cases, not only can the truck driver be held at fault, but so can the company that employs him, the company that’s leasing the trailer he’s hauling, and the company that loaded the trailer.

 The truck manufacturer, parts manufacturer, or even the mechanic or maintenance team may also bear some responsibility, along with the jurisdiction responsible for maintaining the roadway where the accident happened.
 State, local, and federal laws all can come into play, including laws that govern the safety rules and regulations a truck company and driver must follow to even travel on the roadways.